-The Janet Reno Endowment supports the Women’s Leadership Award which recognizes women leaders who champion the causes to which Janet Reno dedicated her career.
-This annual award is given to a nominee who has demonstrated a commitment and ability to effect change in her community or organization to benefit youth, particularly those at-risk of entering the juvenile justice or child welfare systems.
-Awardees will participate in and be honored at a Janet Reno Forum.
+The Endowment supports the Women’s Leadership Award which recognizes women leaders who champion the causes to which Janet Reno dedicated her career.
+This award is given to a nominee who has demonstrated a commitment and ability to effect change in her community or organization to benefit youth, particular those at risk of entering the juvenile justice or child welfare systems.
+The inaugural Women’s Leadership Award was presented to Marian Wright Edelman in April 2017 at the Georgetown University Leadership.
+Evidence.
+Analysis.
+Debate.
+(LEAD) Conference.
+In subsequent years, awardees will participate in and be honored at a Janet Reno Forum.

 Janet Reno Forums

-The Janet Reno Forums convene leading experts, policymakers, researchers, practitioners and advocates to discuss promising practices, new research and policy reform proposals in the realms of juvenile justice, child welfare, and child and youth development.
-Each forum will be preceded by a white paper, commissioned for the forum, and developed by an expert in the field.
-This paper will be presented at the forum to help frame the discussion, the development of reforms and a post-forum action plan to affect meaningful and lasting change.
+The forums convene leadership experts, policymakers, researchers, practitioners, and advocates to discuss promising practices, new research, and policy reform proposals in the realms of juvenile justice, child welfare, and child and youth development.
+Each forum will be preceded by the development of a white paper, commissioned for the forum and developed by experts in the field.
+The paper will be presented at the forum to help frame the discussion.

 Janet Reno Leadership Fund

-There are two ways the Janet Reno Leadership Fund supports communities seeking to reform the way they serve at-risk children and youth.
-First, the Fund supports technical assistance to implement CJJR’s Crossover Youth Practice Model, which promotes research-based decision-making as a foundation upon which child-serving systems can reform their policies and practices.
-Second, it provides scholarships for leaders with financial need to attend CJJR’s Certificate Programs.
-These periods of study use a multi-system approach to focus on research, policies and practices that better serve at-risk youth.
+There are two ways the Janet Reno Leadership Fund supports communities seeking to reform the ways they serve at-risk children and youth.
+First, it provides scholarships for leaders with financial need to attend CJJR’s Certificate Programs, which are week- long periods of intensive study using a research-based and data-driven curriculum to improve outcomes for youth involved in multiple systems of care.
+Second, the Fund supports technical assistance to implement CJJR’s Crossover Youth Practice Model and Youth in Custody Practice Model, which promote research-based decision-making as a foundation upon which child-serving systems can reform their policies and practices.

 Future Policy Leaders

 The Endowment’s Future Policy Leaders program sponsors one or more Georgetown University McCourt School of Public Policy students annually to serve as research assistants at CJJR.
-This effort is designed to assist students in deepening their understanding of policy and practice reform processes, as well as offer them meaningful work experiences on important issues relating to children and youth systems reform.
-Each Janet Reno Future Policy Leader will gain significant knowledge about juvenile justice reform, as well as a multi-systems perspective, working on a range of CJJR and Endowment projects.
+This effort is designed to assist students in deepening their understanding of policy and practice reform processes, as well as offer meaningful work experiences on important issues relating to children and youth systems reform.

 Born on July 21, 1938 in Miami, Florida, Janet Reno received her A.B. degree from Cornell University and her L.L.B. from Harvard Law School where she was just one of 16 women in a class of more than 500 students.
 In her early career, Reno was the staff director to the Judicial Committee of Florida’s House of Representatives, led the redrafting the of state’s juvenile code as a consultant to the Florida State Senate Criminal Justice Committee and in 1978 was the first woman ever appointed to serve as the State Attorney of Miami (Dade County).
 As State Attorney, Reno focused her efforts on prevention programs and helped create the Miami Drug Court.
 She was also one of the few States attorneys in Florida who opted to retain the responsibility within the Family Court for cases of child abuse and neglect rather than relinquish these duties to the Florida Attorney General.
 This effort was designed to promote continuity for families, as well as continuity within family court proceedings and across family and criminal court cases.